VirtuosoChris/BONG/README.md

 My first game and first "real" C program ever.
 Written when I was a senior in high school and finished my first semester of college.

+I added a CMAKE project to build the game and editor, and it should just work out of the box with no fiddling.

-The code is straight up garbage as one might expect but I show a surprising sophistication here in terms of understanding video game programming fundamentals.
+The code is straight up garbage as one might expect from a 17 year old, but I show a surprising sophistication here in terms of understanding video game programming fundamentals.

 At this point I would have learned a lot of my fundamentals from reading NeHe / Gamedev tutorials.
 The site also had a great section for recommending books, which I made liberal use of back then to get more advanced.

 ![452906284_1212041410144525_1037393494449760745_n](https://github.com/user-attachments/assets/2bd88e21-c94b-481c-8385-e80d11a15428)